newton.ModelBuilder#

 • builder (ModelBuilder) – The builder to replicate.
 All entities from this builder will be copied.

-• num_copies (int) – The number of copies to create.
+• num_worlds (int) – The number of worlds to create.

 set_coloring(particle_color_groups)#